2026 Comparison

 Which is best for you?

-At publication, Lemonaid posted roughly $25 specifically for UTI — among the lowest per-visit fees we found.
-The best combination of price, speed, and clinical rigor in Bidwell Health's 12 states is Bidwell Health at $45 flat.
+For UTI treatment, compare current checkout pricing, state coverage, pharmacy routing, and whether the service uses per-visit or subscription pricing.
+In Bidwell Health's 11 states, Bidwell offers a $45 online visit with no required subscription.
 The widest coverage option is Wisp (all 50 states) with per-visit pricing.
-For broad women's-health bundling, Favor or Nurx make sense.
-For Hims/Hers subscribers, stay in that account.
+For broad women's-health bundling, Favor or Nurx may make sense.
+For Hims/Hers subscribers, staying in that account may be simplest.

 Wisp, Nurx, Favor, Hims/Hers, or Lemonaid depending on your secondary needs.
 For a pure one-time UTI visit, Wisp or Lemonaid.
 For multi-condition account consolidation, Favor or Nurx.
 For brand familiarity plus other-condition bundling, Hims/Hers.